Liziloo/jeeves-prompts/README.md

 This repository contains **personal governance prompts and execution artifacts** used by the author to structure AI-assisted work.

+These prompts are designed for contexts where **incorrect inference is worse than refusal**.
+They explicitly prioritize artifact-based authority, execution gating, and epistemic hygiene over speed, flexibility, or conversational convenience.

 They are:
 - opinionated
 - experimental